![]() ![]() ![]() ![]() ![]() | Xplor-NIH home Documentation |

 the rigid-body equations of motion.

-The atomic masses are defined through the topology statement
+The atomic masses ![$m_i$](img161.png)

-last step are stored in the atom properties VX, VY, VZ.
+step are stored in the appropriate

 X-PLOR's implementation of rigid-body molecular dynamics